Perspective | For Lee Elder, the first Black golfer to play the Masters, import is not measured in wins

 “Because,” I answered, “until you won, the person they should have invited was Lee Elder.
 He broke the color line at Augusta, not you.”

-Woods stared at me for a second and then said, “you might be right.”
+Woods stared at me for a second and then said, “You might be right.”

 Of course, no one ever considered inviting Elder to that ceremony.
-No one has ever seriously considered looking beyond Elder’s very solid career as a player to consider him for The World Golf Hall of Fame.
+No one has ever seriously considered looking beyond Elder’s very solid career as a player to consider him for the World Golf Hall of Fame.
 And it took the membership of Augusta National 46 years to get around to inviting Elder to participate along with Player and Nicklaus as an honorary starter at the Masters last April.

 By then, Elder was 86 and couldn’t actually step up to the tee and hit a drive.
 Instead, he stood and waved to the crowd.
 Later that morning, he talked about how grateful he was to the Augusta membership for inviting him to take part in the ceremony.
 Most of the media acted as if the green jackets had signed the Emancipation Proclamation.

-In truth, the members should have been grateful to Elder for not saying, “Now you invite me?
+In truth, the members should have been grateful to Elder for not saying: “Now you invite me?
 Where were you in 1998, the year after Woods won the Masters and said the road had been paved for him by Ted Rhodes, Charlie Sifford and me?”

-But that was never Lee Elder’s style.
+But that was never Elder’s style.
 He spoke softly but always carried a very efficient driver.
 Like his friend Robinson, he refused to be baited by racist fans or by a largely racist sport.

 Sifford was the first Black player elected to the World Golf Hall of Fame — in 2004.
 Woods has just been elected in his first year of eligibility — an absolute no-brainer for the greatest player of all time.
 Maybe, in his acceptance speech, he can point out that Elder should have been inducted years ago for all that he accomplished that went way beyond athletic prowess.

-If and when the selection committee gets around to electing him, it will — once again — be much later than it should have been.
+If and when the selection committee gets around to electing him, it will — again — be much later than it should have been.
 But it sure as heck should happen.